-Energy Recovery, Inc. (NASDAQ:ERII - Get Free Report) insider William Yeung sold 33,554 shares of the stock in a transaction on Thursday, September 11th.
-The stock was sold at an average price of $14.51, for a total value of $486,868.54.
-Following the transaction, the insider owned 97,369 shares of the company's stock, valued at $1,412,824.19.
-This represents a 25.63% decrease in their ownership of the stock.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Energy Recovery, Inc. (NASDAQ:ERII - Get Free Report) insider William Yeung sold 33,554 shares of the business's stock in a transaction dated Thursday, September 11th.
+The stock was sold at an average price of $14.51, for a total transaction of $486,868.54.
+Following the completion of the sale, the insider owned 97,369 shares in the company, valued at approximately $1,412,824.19.
+This trade represents a 25.63% decrease in their ownership of the stock.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.

 Energy Recovery Company Profile